-- Once approved, the courses in the study plan become mandatory for the students, unless there is a good reason to change (e.g, discontinuity of a course).
+- Students apply with a preliminary version of their study plan that, after the application was successful, needs to be formally approved by the Board.
+Once approved, the courses in the study plan become mandatory for the students, unless there is a good reason to change (e.g, discontinuity of a course).
 The Board needs to approve changes.
 At the same time, the Universities try to offer the courses specified in the study plans, such that students can actually pursue the plan.
 The study plan does not imply a right to be admitted to the particular courses listed in the study plan.

 To facilitate the compilation of the study plan, please use the following template.

 Unless English is your first language or the language of instruction for your undergraduate studies or secondary school education, you will need to prove that you have adequate English skills (level B2 CEFR or higher) by means of a recognised language certificate.